tfeb/symbol-nicknames/README.md

 ## Notes
 The function `nickname-symbol` is called that because its argument is a nickname and it is returning a symbol.   `delete-symbol-nickname` is called that because it is deleting a nickname.  `map-symbol-nicknames` should probably be called `map-nickname-symbols` but is not.

+`map-symbol-nicknames` should really not expose the nickname symbol but rather map over its name and package.

 Finally, note that symbol nicknames is a *toy*: it's a proof of concept, but not something being proposed as any kind of standard or substandard extension to CL.
-Something a bit *like* it might be a possibly useful extension, but it needs frther thought.
+Something a bit *like* it might be a possibly useful extension, but it needs further thought.
+There are many cases where things that should not happen happen and things that should happen do not happen.

 The system originated because my friend Zyni saw a [discussion on reddit](https://www.reddit.com/r/Common_Lisp/comments/14bxxvz/symbol_links_or_how_to_create_aliases/ "Symbol links").
 Associated with this is another system, [symbol-links](https://github.com/Gleefre/symbol-links "symbol-links") which does something similar to this system in a slightly different way: it is more honest in the sense that it explicitly creates links between pairs of symbols rather than trying to pretend that nicknames are attributes of symbols.
 I think the latter approach -- as taken by this sytem -- is better in theory but much harder to get right in practice.